-The Department of Agricultural Economics offers four study abroad trips every summer?
+the Department of Agricultural Economics offers several faculty-led study abroad classes?

 Doing an Internship?

 Ask your advisor how to get degree credit!

 FIND INTERNSHIPS NOW!

 Did you know that internship credits can be accepted towards degree requirements???
 Whether you're doing an industry internship or participating in the Agricultural and Natural Policy program, there's a lot of opportunity to gain real world experience while completing something you already need to do for your degree!